-About the Quality Systems Office
+About the Quality Management Systems Office

-The Quality Systems Office is independent of individual laboratories and has been established to provide training, document management, and auditing expertise for studies that require either Good Laboratory Practices (GLP) or Good Manufacturing Practices (GMP) certification to adhere to governmental regulations.
+The Quality Management Systems Office is independent of individual laboratories and has been established to provide training, document management, and auditing expertise for studies that require either Good Laboratory Practices (GLP) or Good Manufacturing Practices (GMP) certification to adhere to governmental regulations.
 These federal regulations apply when conducting safety studies and, in some cases, efficacy studies on products including devices, pharmaceuticals, and cell-based therapies.

-The Quality Systems Office is equipped to provide training, document management, auditing, and advising in accordance with the GLP/GMP regulations.
+The Quality Management Systems Office is equipped to provide training, document management, auditing, and advising in accordance with the GLP/GMP regulations.
 This office is also responsible for quality assurance preparation and review of reports.
 Other services include continuous training for the GLP and GMP community on campus and for individual laboratories when needed.
 The Quality Systems Office is composed of both Document Management and Quality Assurance units.
 The Document Management unit can provide document control solutions including the development of SOPs, their storage, and dissemination.
 The Quality Assurance unit can assist with protocol and report reviews, data audits, critical phase inspections, facility audits, and vendor audits in order to assist in maintaining the integrity of a nonclinical study.
-The Quality Systems Office is also responsible for archiving GLP/GMP materials at the completion of a study.
+The Quality Management Systems Office is also responsible for archiving GLP/GMP materials at the completion of a study.

-Responsibilities of the Quality Systems Office
+Responsibilities of the Quality Management Systems Office

 The office is charged with maintaining GLP/GMP standards on campus.
 This includes: